amanpanditap/EduForAll/README.md

 - **Tests**
   - Solve Chapter-based MCQ Tests to practice the necessary concepts.
   - Search for the tests based on your Medium, Board, Grade and Subject.
+  - **Note:** For Demo purposes, Tests are added for only 10th Standard, SSC board, English Medium and 1st chapter of each subject.
 - **Syllabus**
   - Fetch the Textbooks by Medium, Board and Grade.
   - You may choose to read or download on your device.
+  - **Note:** For Demo purposes, Syllabus are added for only 10th Standard, English Hindi Marathi Medium of SSC Board.
 - **Forum**
   - Ask any Doubts or help to get other students' doubts cleared.
   - You need to Register/Login for the same, so as to maintain the data of the answerer.
+  - **Note:** Users must not violate the basic code of conduct for discussing in forum.

 ### Stack Used:
 - **Backend** - Python, Django.